What is ESpanix? Spain’s Internet Exchange Point

 Spanish Internet Exchange Point

 ESpanix is a Spanish non-profit organization that manages and maintains a neutral Internet Exchange Point in Spain.
-Stackscale is present on ESpanix with a clear objective: improving the connection routes to all providers that exchange traffic there.
+Stackscale is connected to ESpanix with a clear objective: improving the connection routes to all providers that exchange traffic there.

 ESpanix’ Infrastructure and interconnection